svonhauske/Interaction-Design-in-The-Wild/2019-03-31-final-project-ideas.md

 Things that need to change:

-- Become a headset, rather than a one ear thing.
+- Become a headset, rather than a one ear device.

 - Different material that has less friction so it isn't noisy when they rotate.

 - Make the rotation automatic instead of done with a flex sensor.

-- Make the pinnae bigger or include an apmlifier so the difference in sound can be heard.
+- Make the pinnae bigger or include an amplifier so the difference in sound can be heard.

 - Add noise pollution either in the room or inside the headset.